awsdocs/amazon-workdocs-administration-guide/doc_source/ip-address-domains.md

 # IP address and domains to add to your allow list<a name="ip-address-domains"></a>

 If you implement IP filtering on devices that access Amazon WorkDocs, add the following IP addresses and domains to your allow list\.
-Doing so enables WorkDocs and WorkDocs Drive to connect to the WorkDocs service\.
+Doing so enables Amazon WorkDocs and Amazon WorkDocs Drive to connect to the WorkDocs service\.
 + zocalo\.ap\-northeast\-1\.amazonaws\.com
 +  zocalo\.ap\-southeast\-2\.amazonaws\.com
 +  zocalo\.eu\-west\-1\.amazonaws\.com